The truth about menopause and weight gain

 2. Eat meals mindfully

-On busy days, it can be tempting to multitask as you scoff down a breakfast wrap or poke bowl.
+On busy days, it can be tempting to multitask as you quickly eat a breakfast wrap or poke bowl.
 But you may find your meal more satisfying if you are fully present while enjoying it—a practice known as mindful eating.
 One small study found that when people heard a prompt to focus on the aroma, flavour and texture of their lunch, they ate fewer snacks later that afternoon than volunteers who didn’t receive the audio nudge.
 In addition to savouring every bite, try setting aside some time in your day to enjoy your meal without distractions and lay down your fork between bites.

 3. Put the scale in perspective